espressif/esp-jumpstart/docs/en/rst/networkconfig.rst

 From a user experience perspective, the first step of this requires the user to change their phone’s Wi-Fi network.
 This may be confusing to some users.
-Additionally, changing the Wi-Fi network programatically through the phone application may not always be possible (iOS and some variants of Android don’t allow application to this).
-The advantage of this method though is that it is very reliable (SoftAP being just Wi-Fi is an established mechanism), and doesn’t require a lot of additional code (since it’s all over Wi-Fi).
+Changing the Wi-Fi network programatically through the phone application may not always be possible (iOS and some variants of Android don’t allow phone apps to do this).
+But the advantage of this method though is that it is very reliable (SoftAP being just Wi-Fi, is an established mechanism), and doesn’t require a lot of additional code (footprint) in the device firmware.

 BLE
 ~~~